Italy · audience itinerary

 Your 2-day plan

-A vibrant indoor market offering a fantastic array of local produce, artisanal products, and delicious street food.
-It's a perfect spot for families to sample various Bolognese specialties in a lively atmosphere.
+A vibrant indoor market offering a fantastic array of local produce, cheeses, cured meats, fresh pasta, and street food.
+It's a perfect spot to sample authentic Bolognese flavors in a lively atmosphere.
+Great for families to explore and grab a casual lunch.

 - Afternoon~75 minArchiginnasio of Bolognamuseum

-The historic seat of the University of Bologna, this stunning building features the Anatomical Theatre and the magnificent Stabat Mater Hall.
-Its ornate frescoes and detailed carvings make it a captivating visit for all ages.
+The historic seat of the University of Bologna, this Renaissance palace features stunningly decorated rooms, including the Anatomical Theatre and the magnificent Stabat Mater Hall.
+It offers a fascinating look at academic life through the centuries.

 - Evening~90 minTrattoria Anna Mariarestaurant